-- HMM: Baum-Welch is used to train one HMM per class. - Cl-HMM: This method was described in Sec.
-6.1.
+- HMM: BW is used to train one HMM per class. - Cl-HMM: This method was described in Section 6.1.
 Two HMMs are constructed for each class. - Gate: The gate HMMs of the full MHMME model are used as classifiers to test their individual performance.
-Every two gate HMMs are assumed to describe a class (HMMs 1&2 describe the first class, HMMs 3&4 describe the second class and so on). - Experts: Each expert HMM is used as a classifier. - HMM + MAP [4]: One HMM is learned per class.
-Then classification of an unlabeled sequence is performed by maximum-a-posteriori (MAP) approach.
+Every two gate HMMs are assumed to describe a class (HMMs 1&2 describe the first class, HMMs 3&4 describe the second class and so on). - Experts: Each expert HMM is used as a classifier. - HMM + MAP [38]: One HMM is learned per class.
+Then classification of an unlabelled sequence is performed by maximum-a-posteriori (MAP) approach.

 Classification rates are given in Table 5.
-The mean and standard deviation of 20 classification rates calculated from 20 independent training runs, each of which employed a 2-fold crossvalidation.
-Note that there are 5 classes so randomly assigning samples to classes should yield an average classification rate of 20%.
+The mean and standard deviation of 20 classification rates calculated from 20 independent training runs, each of which employed a two-fold cross-validation.
+Note that there are five classes hence randomly assigning samples to classes should yield an average classification rate of 20%.
 Among these classifiers, PCA+ME and PCA+VMEC are the two ME-only methods, whereas HMM and Cl-HMM are the two HMM-only methods.
 When compared to these, MHMME performs far better than the HMM-only and the ME-only methods.